insected/bobbae_gcp-wiki/Data-Fusion.md

 CDAP is an integrated, open source application development platform for the Hadoop ecosystem that provides developers with data and application abstractions to simplify and accelerate application development, address a broader range of real-time and batch use cases, and deploy applications into production while satisfying enterprise requirements.

 https://github.com/cdapio/cdap

+Under the hood, Data Fusion executes pipelines on a Dataproc cluster.
+Data Fusion automatically converts GUI based pipelines into Dataproc jobs for execution whenever a pipeline is executed.
+It supports two execution engine options: MapReduce and Apache Spark.

 ### CDAP Example Apps